GlitchedPolygons/l8w8jwt/lib/README.md

 <strong>Chillbuff</strong>
 </summary>
 <p>
-This library makes use of chillbuff; a generic, lightweight, header-only dynamic-size array, which at the time of writing (03.
-February 2020) is <a href="https://github.com/GlitchedPolygons/chillbuff/blob/master/LICENSE">Apache-2.0 licensed</a> and available on GitHub.
+This library makes use of chillbuff; a generic, lightweight, header-only dynamic-size array, which at the time of writing (23.
+September, 2020) is <a href="https://github.com/GlitchedPolygons/chillbuff/blob/master/LICENSE">Apache-2.0 licensed</a> and available on GitHub.
 </p>
 <p>